TalonSwordNo1/AlexGallery/README.md

 [中文版README](http://hcnode.github.io/2015/08/21/alexgallery/)

-AlexGallery is an application of images gallery and image processing which can browse local images and photos. actually AlexGallery is a web application, because it is built by pure html. but it is wrap by [nw](https://github.com/nwjs/nw.js), so it became a desktop application!
+AlexGallery is an application to view local photos and photos processing. actually this app is a web application, because it is built by pure html, but it is wrap by [nw](https://github.com/nwjs/nw.js), so it becomes a desktop application!

 ## Features

- - Local folder browser, list folders in tree view
- - When choose a folder, thumbnails of images under the folder show, and with two size mode small and large.
- - Batch images with batch manipulates including resize, lighten, and with three resize modes
+ - view local photos with folder tree.
+ - different size of thumbnails of photos.
+ - processing batch photos with manipulations like resize, lighten.
- - Image gallery slider mode
+ - view photos with slider mode.
- - Image processing, you can resize, crop, rotate, set effects (lighten, darken, blur, sharpen ...)

 # Usage
-**run source code with nw**
+**build source code with nw**
+*node.js 6.x or node.js 4.x only*
  - suppose you have install [nw](https://github.com/nwjs/nw.js) and [bower](https://github.com/bower/bower),
  if not then run `npm install nw bower -g`
  - clone Repo `git clone https://github.com/hcnode/AlexGallery` and `cd AlexGallery`